shadowknight55/capstone/README.md

 - Admin dashboard for user management and teacher approval

 ### Value Proposition
-LearnPad offers a unified, easy-to-use platform that combines interactive math tools, real-time feedback, and robust cohort management.
+Polypad Playground offers a unified, easy-to-use platform that combines interactive math tools, real-time feedback, and robust cohort management.
 Its AI assistant and modern UI make it more effective and engaging than traditional solutions.

 ### AI Implementation
 AI is used to provide instant feedback and assistance to students, helping them solve problems and understand concepts.
 The AI leverages the Playlab API for natural language understanding and response generation.